- A roadside emergency kit can get you back on the road sooner

 How to keep your drivers safe with the Motive’s safety platform

 A roadside emergency kit gives drivers peace of mind.
-You might also keep drivers safe with the Motive safety platform.
+You might also keep drivers safe with the Motive fleet safety platform.
 With every incident benchmarked against the broader Motive network, our platform helps predict future accidents, identifies training opportunities, and provides automated post-trip coaching to reduce accidents by up to 30%.

 Our in-house safety team uses the advanced event intelligence technology to analyze video footage from the live stream or recorded dash cam footage to prioritize reporting to your safety professionals.
 A proprietary DRIVE risk score also offers a holistic understanding of the driver’s overall performance and how it changes over time.